 If you missed us, you can view the exhibition boards here

 Find out how you can get involved in the project and looking after the West London Canals – love your canal and it will love you back!
 Whilst with help from Transport for London we'll be able to transform the towpath of the Grand Union Canal and Paddington Arm, keeping it neat and tidy is down to the Trust - and we rely on YOUR help and support to do this.
 You might be part of a community group wanting to create a towpath garden, to adopt a stretch of towpath or even to volunteer for the Trust.
 There is more information about all of these on the volunteering pages of our website, and we’d love to hear from you - please do drop us a line through our email: Quietway@canalrivertrust.org.uk

 If you would like to tell us what you think about the project, would like to get involved or if you would like to receive project updates by email, please contact us at Quietway@canalrivertrust.org.uk to let us know.

-Some initial works will be starting in November, lasting around 3 months, on the 2km section between Old Oak Lane and the gasworks towers at Ladbroke Grove.
+The first section of works, lasting around 3 months, will be on the 2km section between Old Oak Lane and the gasworks towers at Ladbroke Grove.
 This towpath currently has varying surfaces which will be upgraded to provide a smoother, wider and more level surface along its length.
 In preparation, vegetation works will be taking place to cut back hedges and trees that are currently encroaching the existing towpath.

-The canal will remain open to navigation during these works, but the towpath will need to be closed or narrowed in stages to enable the improvements.
+The canal will remain open to navigation during these works, but the towpath may need to be closed or narrowed in stages to enable the improvements.
 Diversion routes for pedestrians/cyclists will be in place if required and signed with information also provided on our website.

 More project updates will be provided here through the course of the improvements.